Ryanair lifts profit forecast as better service pays off

 It will cut fares by up to 5 percent in the last three months of the year and by up to 10 percent in the three months to March to build momentum on new routes.
 A new business class fare unveiled over the summer, which gives passengers a number of perks for an extra 50 euros, should help boost winter demand and make the business less dependent on summer holidaymakers, O'Leary said.

-Fleet expansion is focused on high frequency flights to primary airports used by business travellers rather than the cheaper regional airports that dominated Ryanair's network in the past.
+Fleet expansion is focused on high frequency flights to primary airports used by business travelers rather than the cheaper regional airports that dominated Ryanair's network in the past.

 Profit after tax for the six months to September, the first half of Ryanair's financial year, was up 32 percent to 795 million euros, just below an average forecast of 799 million euros in a company poll.